 Declining cognitive abilities risk

 None of us wants to think about the possibility of declining cognitive abilities, though we’ve all heard terms like dementia and Alzheimer’s.
-With these risks as a possibility, it’s important that your retirement plan to make and spend money not be overly complicated.
-If the plan is complicated, it will be important to find someone with the emotional and intellectual capacity to execute it.
+With these risks as a possibility, it’s important that your retirement plan for generating income and budgeting it aren’t overly complicated.
+If the plan is complicated, find someone with the emotional and intellectual capacity to execute it.
 This should be someone you trust to adhere to your wishes.

-Reading this may have caused your heart to beat faster or given way to depressing thoughts.
-That was not my intention!
-Please know that there are ways to plan to address these risks.
+If this list of risks caused your heart to beat faster, rest assured that there are ways to plan to address these risks.
 In most cases, we can be our own worst risk.
-Studies by Vanguard and Morningstar highlight that one of the benefits of working with an advisor is that there’s an outside perspective to help us identify and address behaviors that could put us at risk.
+Studies show that one of the benefits of working with an advisor is that there’s an outside perspective to help us identify and address behaviors that could put us at risk.
 One of my friends puts it best, an advisor can offer a calming voice of reason.

 Do you have a customized retirement income plan that addresses the highlighted retirement risks?
-If you are one of the few who does, would it be valuable to get a second opinion?
-We look forward to getting the conversation started.
+If not, contact us to discuss.